Amazfit GTR Mini

 contactless payments: 1.0, based on 1 review

-Contactless payments are not supported, with one review specifically noting the lack of NFC.
+Contactless payments were a clear miss, with one reviewer explicitly disappointed by the lack of NFC.

 • 1.0